 The highlights were numerous, including:

-- Hiking through colorful forests in the north and vineyards in central and south Tuscany
+- Hiking through colorful forests in the north and vineyards in central and southern Tuscany.

-- Learning about olive oil production at a small olive oil farm
+- Learning about olive oil production at a family-owned olive oil farm.

-- Walking six miles (10 km) through the Val d'Orcia, a UNESCO Site
+- Walking six miles (10 kilometers) through the Val d'Orcia, a UNESCO Site.

-- Lots of delicious food, wine, and gelato consumed along the way
+- Consuming lots of delicious food, wine, and gelato.

-In a week full of fun meals, one of my favorites was our picturesque lunch at The Doctor's Cheese, an organic farm in Tuscany.
+One of my favorites in a week full of fun meals was our picturesque lunch at The Doctor's Cheese, an organic farm in Tuscany.

 The Doctor's Cheese

 We'd spent the morning on a walking tour of the walled city of Lucca before being transported by van to the farm for lunch.